 If you would like to help first-year students transition into the University setting and support their academic success, we encourage you to apply to be a Themed Learning Community (TLC) Peer Leader.
 More information about the our TLCs and our Peer Leader application can be found on our website.
 Further questions can be directed to Marilyn Lorch at firstname.lastname@example.org or 815-753-8158.

 Undergraduate Special Opportunities in Artisrty & Research (USOAR) is a program that helps fund and support undergraduate students who have designed their own research or artistry project.
 Funds can be used in a variety of ways, such as purchasing special equipment or studying abroad.
 To receive funds, project proposals are due October 2, 2015.
 For more information, contact the Office of Student Engagement and Experiential Learning (OSEEL) at email@example.com or 815-753-8154.

 Student Engagement Fund

-The Student Engagement Fund is a collaborative effort by the Office of Student Engagement and Experiential Learning (OSEEL) and the College of Liberal Arts and Sciences to provide funding for students working on faculty-mentored research projects and to support undergraduate student engagement project.
+The Student Engagement Fund (SEF) is a collaborative effort by the Office of Student Engagement and Experiential Learning (OSEEL) and the College of Liberal Arts and Sciences to provide funding for students working on faculty-mentored research projects and to support undergraduate student engagement project.
 The deadline for the spring 2016 application is October 15, 2015.
 Applications can be found on the SEF website.
 For further information, visit our website or contact Michaela Holtz at 753-8155 or Dave Ballantine at 753-7969.

-Any undergraduate student who has participated in a faculty-mentored research or artistry project is eligible to showcase his or her work at Undergraduate Research and Artistry Day.
-In addition to the poster, exhibit, and digital media display options, students now have the opportunity to present their work in a 15-minute oral presentation or poster format.
+Any undergraduate student who has participated in a faculty-mentored research or artistry project is eligible to showcase his or her work at the Summer Research Symposium.
+Students have the opportunity to present their work in a 15-minute oral presentation or poster format.
 Online registration is coming soon.
 For more information, please contact the Office of Student Engagement and Experiential Learning at 815-753-8154.